 To calculate your corporation tax savings based on this:

-Multiply your overall taxable profit by the corporation tax rate (19% for 2022/23).
+Multiply your overall taxable profit by the corporation tax rate (ie 19% for 2023/24 for profits up to £50,000).
 This is your original tax liability

 Subtract your tax relief value (calculated above) from your overall taxable profit to arrive at your adjusted taxable profit

 Multiply the adjusted profit by 19% (this is your adjusted tax liability)

 Deduct your adjusted tax liability from your original tax liability to see how much you will save by claiming the relief

 How do I calculate my surrenderable loss if I would like a tax credit instead?

 If your company is trading at a loss, you can ‘surrender’ your R&D loss in exchange for a tax credit of up to 10% of your surrenderable loss.
 This means that, instead of paying corporation tax on less of your profits, you receive up to 10% as a deduction on the amount of corporation tax you have to pay (ie you receive a credit).